Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale

+With the fast-changing nature of the network landscape and the growing number of vulnerabilities, it is important to have best practices up to date and mitigate security issues in time.
 We have seen publications focusing on the exploits, attacks, and network traffic before and after the public disclosure.
-However, the work focusing on large-scale vulnerability disclosure and notification is relatively less seen in the community, which is also mentioned in~\cite{chen_cvd_2024,moura_stressful_2023, stock_hear_2018}.
-Further, we have observed that not every finder has the capacity and prior experience to conduct disclosure or notification operations and finish the documentation within the academic publication period.
-Nevertheless, we have seen researchers in~\cite{chen_cvd_2024, stivala_pdf_2024,beitis_haunted_2025} could learn from the prior best practices and contribute to large-scale notification practices.
-Therefore, we encourage researchers, ethical hackers, practitioners, and operators to document their disclosure or notification operations with their own experiences, considerations, and outcomes.
-In the selected work, the tracking period can range from weeks~\cite{durumeric_heartbleed_2014}, months~\cite{cetin_tell_2019,chen_cvd_2024}, or more than a year~\cite{stivala_pdf_2024} if the situation permits.
-It could be a webpage~\cite{vanhoef_key_2017,boucher_webtrojan_2022} and followup publications~\cite{durumeric_heartbleed_2014,stivala_pdf_2024,boucher_trojan_2022,stock_hear_2018,vanhoef_kraken_2018} to present disclosure or notification updates.
+However, documentation focusing on large-scale vulnerability disclosure and notification is relatively scarce in certain communities, as noted in \cite{chen_cvd_2024,moura_stressful_2023, stock_hear_2018}.
+Nevertheless, we have seen that finders in \cite{chen_cvd_2024, stivala_pdf_2024,beitis_haunted_2025} could learn from prior best practices and contribute to large-scale notification.
+Handling disclosure or notification procedures can be a nerve-racking trial, as revealed in nearly all selected publications.
+It is crucial to have evolving best practices to help a finder prepare for challenges and ease the stress during operations. \begin{itemize} \item We recommend that security researchers, ethical hackers, practitioners, and more finders document their disclosure or notification operations with their experiences, considerations, and outcomes. \item We recommend that finders review the impact before and after vulnerability disclosure or notification, which can help finders reflect on their progress and improve best practices. \item A finder can record the challenges and stress encountered during a disclosure or notification operation.
+The tradeoffs and considerations in different scenarios are also worth recording. \item A finder can provide a timeline as a figure, like in \cite{boucher_trojan_2022,koen_rpkiller_2023,moura_stressful_2023,durumeric_heartbleed_2014,stock_hear_2018,stock_hey_2016} or as text, like in \cite{chen_cvd_2024,stivala_pdf_2024}, for each disclosure or notification stage, which can help understand the operation development and its impact over time. \item A finder can track the number of remaining vulnerable systems before and after disclosure or notification, if the vulnerable systems can be traced through network scanning, stakeholder engagement, or user communication. \item A finder can track the mitigation progress from weeks~\cite{durumeric_heartbleed_2014}, months~\cite{cetin_tell_2019,chen_cvd_2024}, or more than a year~\cite{stivala_pdf_2024} if the situation permits.
+The tracking update can be presented as a webpage~\cite{vanhoef_key_2017,boucher_webtrojan_2022} , experience reports \cite{moura_stressful_2023}, or follow-up academic publications~\cite{durumeric_heartbleed_2014,stivala_pdf_2024,boucher_trojan_2022,stock_hear_2018,vanhoef_kraken_2018} to present disclosure or notification updates. \end{itemize}